linode/docs/docs/guides/tools-reference/tools/how-to-use-curlie-command/index.md

 ### Request Methods

-With `curlie`, you can specify request methods just by including the method designation — `GET`, `POST`, `PUT`, `DELETE`, etc. — before the URL and after any options on the command.
-You can see this in the next example, which uses the `httpbin.org` web service to test the request:
+With `curlie`, you can specify request methods just by including the method designation — `GET`, `POST`, `PUT`, `DELETE`, etc — before the URL and after any options on the command.
+You can see this in the next example, which uses the `httpbin.org` web service to test the request.

     curlie DELETE httpbin.org/delete